UW-Hydro/VIC/README.txt

 	is TRUE, and if air pressure is not supplied, VIC computes it by lapsing sea level pressure by grid cell average elevation.
 Air density is handled the same way.
 TJB

+New GRND_FLUX_TYPE option, with fixes to deltaH and fusion equations.

+	Files Affected:

+	display_current_settings.c
+	func_surf_energy_bal.c
+	get_global_param.c
+	global.param.sample
+	initialize_global.c
+	surface_fluxes.c
+	vicNl_def.h

+	Description:

+	Corrected deltaH and fusion terms of surface energy balance, by taking surf_atten into account, as in Liang et al 1999.
+Added GRND_FLUX_TYPE option, to allow backwards compatibility with versions 4.0.6 and 4.1.0.

+	Possible values are:
+	  GF_406: use (flawed) formulas for ground flux, deltaH, and fusion from VIC 4.0.6 and earlier
+	  GF_410: use formulas from VIC 4.1.0 (ground flux is correct, but deltaH and fusion ignore surf_atten)
+	  GF_FULL: use correct ground flux formula from VIC 4.1.0 and also take surf_atten into account in deltaH and fusion GF_FULL is the default value.

 Bug Fixes: